 Level 3 requires that an organization establish, maintain and resource a plan demonstrating the management of activities for practice implementation.
 The plan may include information on missions, goals, project plans, resourcing, required training, and involvement of relevant stakeholders.

 Practices: Good Cyber Hygiene

-Level 3 focuses on the protection of CUI and encompasses all of the security requirements specified in NIST SP 800-171 as well as additional practices to mitigate threats.
+Level 3 focuses on the protection of CUI and encompasses all of the security requirements specified in NIST SP 800-171 as well as 20 additional practices to mitigate threats.
+Any contractor with a DFARS clause n their contract will need to at least meet Level 3 requirements.
 Note that DFARS clause 252.204-7012 applies, and specifies additional requirements beyond NIST SP 800-171 security requirements such as incident reporting.

 CMMC Level 4